shallcro/test_2_20211020/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Also :doc:`test` is great, too

 .. note::